kogpsy/jspsych-overlay/README.md

 To create the overlay and have it added to the DOM, call the `createOverlay()` function.
 Since this function accesses the DOM, it must be fully loaded when the function is called.
-To ensure this, you can call it from within the [CallFunctionPlugin][1].
+To ensure this, you can call it from within a [CallFunctionPlugin][1] trial.

 `createOverlay()` takes three arguments: the HTML element which the overlay should be added to (usually the body element), the inner HTML of the overlay and